savaslabs/savaslabs.github.io/_pages/ux-designer.md

 ## The position

-We are looking to add a **UX designer** to our core team.
+We are looking to add an **entry to mid-level UI/UX designer** to our core team.
 Responsibilities include:

 - Planning the structure of the websites and apps we build
-- Researching and advocating for the user, leveraging UX best practices
+- Researching and advocating UX best practices
-- Articulating concepts through documentation to drive decision making
 - Building wireframes and prototypes
 - Exploring design directions, establishing design systems, and creating page layouts
 - Leading presentations and facilitating discussion and feedback
-- Collaborating with developers to transform prototypes and designs into digital products

-The right candidate has a **passion for well-crafted interfaces** and enjoys collaborating, communicating, and leading effectively with both internal team members and client stakeholders.

-You are genuinely curious about many subjects and **love to understand people and organizations**.
-You enjoy and have an eye for good design as well as a desire to work efficiently.
-You are a **strong communicator**, curious **problem-solver**, and motivated **self-starter**.
-The position requires an **understanding of how the web works**, and how to design for content management systems and/or digital products.
-You will work under the mentorship of the design team and will collaborate with a **team primarily located in [Durham, NC](/durham)**, where we are looking to fill this role.
+The right candidate has a **passion for design** and enjoys collaborating, communicating, and leading effectively with both internal team members and client stakeholders.
+You **love to understand both clients and their business** as well as a desire to work efficiently.
+You enjoy and have an eye for good design.
+Perhaps above all, this person is a very **strong communicator**, curious **problem-solver**, and motivated self-starter.
+The position requires an **understanding of how the web works** and how to design for content management systems.
+You will work under the mentorship of the executive and design teams and will collaborate with a **team primarily located in [Durham, NC](/durham)**, where we are looking to fill this role.

 ## Working at Savas Labs